Jacques Toussele: Career

 The first Mbouda-born photographer working in Mbouda, he was taught photography by a Nigerian-born photographer.
 He worked in Bamenda at the height of the troubles but then returned to Mbouda where he worked since mid 1960s until his eventual retirement in the early 2000s.

+Death

 He died in Douala on Friday 30 June 2017.

 Notable achievements

 His work is in the collection of the Metropolitan Museum of Art, New York and Carleton College and was included in an exhibition on fashion at the Fowler Museum, Los Angeles opening late 2017.

 A small exhibition of his work was held at the Pitt Rivers Museum, Oxford curated by Philip Grover & Chris Morton "Studio Cameroon: the everyday photography of Jacques Toussellé".
 9 Nov 2007–29 July 2008.

 His work was the subject of a major archiving project as part of the British Library’s Endangered Archive Programme.
 Scanned copies of his works are available online via the BL link.
 His work is included in a major exhibition at the Fowler Museum at UCLA in the second half of 2021: See Photo Cameroon: Studio Portraiture, 1970s–1990s.